plainerman/Variational-Doob/README.md

 ## Getting started

-The best way to get started is to look at the jupyter notebooks which contain code for the Müller-Brown potential.
+The best way to get started is to look at [the jupyter notebook](notebooks/tps_gaussian.ipynb which contains all code for 2D potentials in one place.
-There is one for the [first order Langevin dynamics](notebooks/tps_gaussian.ipynb) and one for the [second order Langevin dynamics](notebooks/tps_gaussian_2nd.ipynb).

 ## Running the baselines